EP BANNER

 Remedies for A Real Estate Buyer when Seller Breaches Your Agreement to Buy

-GOMEZ SIMONE Dec.
+GOMEZ LAW, APC Dec.
 8, 2016

 Buying a home is a huge undertaking and can be overwhelming.
-People invest a lot of time, money and emotions on how to find the right home and closing the deal.
+People invest a lot of time, money and emotion on finding the right home and closing the deal.
 Unfortunately, not all real estate transactions go as smoothly as planned.
 A common question our clients have is what remedies they may be entitled to when a seller breaches a contract to a real estate transaction.
 Fortunately, a person buying a home has several remedies available if a seller wrongfully fails or refuses to perform obligations under a contract for the sale of real property.
 A buyer’s recoverable damages for the seller’s breach of contract will be defined either (1) by the terms of the contract (a valid liquidated damages clause); or (2) if there is no applicable contract provision, by statute (CC §§ 3306 or 3300).

 If the seller fails to execute the terms of a contract altogether by refusing to convey title, the buyer’s recovery can be calculated using Civ.
 Code §3306.
 These damages include: